rust-lang/rfcs/text/0000-dyn-error-generic-member-access.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-When implementing error handling in rust there are two main aspects that should be considered, the creation of errors and the reporting of errors.

 Error handling in rust consists mainly of two steps, creation/propogation and reporting.
-The `std::error::Error` trait exists to bridge this gap.
-It does so by acting as a consistent interface that all Error types can implement to allow Error Reporting types to handle them in a consistent manner when constructing reports for end users.
+The `std::error::Error` trait exists to bridge the gap between these two concerns.
+It does so by acting as a consistent interface that all error types can implement to allow error reporting types to handle them in a consistent manner when constructing reports for end users.

 The error trait accomplishes this by providing a set of methods for accessing members of `dyn Error` trait objects.
-For accessing the message that should be rendered to the end user the Error trait implements the `Display` trait.
-For accessing `dyn Error` members it provides the `source` function, which conventionally represents the lower level error that caused a subsequent error.
-For accessing a `Backtrace` of the state of the stack when an error was created it provides the `backtrace` function.
+The main member, the error message itself, is handled by the `Display` trait which is a requirement for implementing the Error trait.
+For accessing `dyn Error` members it provides the `source` function, which conventionally represents the lower level error that caused the current error.
+And for accessing a `Backtrace` of the state of the stack when an error was created it provides the `backtrace` function.
 For all other forms of context relevant to an Error Report the error trait provides the `context`/`context_any` functions.

-As an example lets explore how one could implement an error reporting type that retrieves the Location where each error in the chain was created, if it exists, and renders it as part of the chain of errors.
+As an example of how to use these types to construct an error report lets explore how one could implement an error reporting type that retrieves the Location where each error in the chain was created, if it exists, and renders it as part of the chain of errors.

 The goal is to implement an Error Report that looks something like this: